undrcrxwn/undrcrxwn/README.md

 ## Bio
 Hi!
 My name is `Danil`.
-I'm an `19yo` `.NET` backend developer from Rostov-on-Don, `Russia` who is curious about software engineering, architecture and system design.
+I'm an `19yo` `.NET` backend developer from `Rostov-on-Don`, Russia who is curious about software engineering, architecture and system design.
 Have been studying for my `bachelor's degree` in computer science at the Don State Technical University since 2022.
 Dramatically `unemployed`.

 ## Pets